 As I stare at the blank piece of paper trying to think where to start my game development journey I realise the massive task ahead of me.
 I have so many ideas, sketches, thoughts running through my head and on bits of paper and yet they have no order or direction so all I can do is just sit and stare.

-I am torn between creating one game a month as part of stormy’s challenge or to focus on one bigger and more involved game over a longer period of time.
+I am torn between creating one game a month as part of stormy’s challenge or focusing on one bigger and more involved game over a longer period of time.
 Creating many games over the course of a year could prove to be a huge learning experience and who knows, I might create something half decent at some stage.
-Creating a single game however could create a deeper and better thought out game.
-Either way I need to start somewhere and I think my best option is to start with DBA’s resource centre.
+Creating a single game however, could create a deeper and better thought out game.
+Either way, I need to start somewhere and I think my best option is to start with DBA’s resource center.
 This essential set of tools have all the templates to get me started in game development.
 At £150 it really is a bargain if you can scrape together the cash.